 - Read about managing breast cancer fears.

-- Visit the discussion boards and chat rooms, where other women who've been there are ready to reach out and help you get through the whole experience.
+- Visit the discussion boards where other women who've been there are ready to reach out and help you get through the whole experience.

 In this section, we'll give you the support, information, and practical tips you need to deal with breast cancer that has come back or spread.
 In the following pages, you can learn about: